 On December 27, 2017, the Company commenced its initial public offering of up to \$5.0 billion in shares of common stock (the "Initial Public Offering").
 On June 2, 2021, the Initial Public Offering terminated and the Company commenced a follow-on public offering of up to \$10.0 billion in shares of common stock, consisting of up to \$8.0 billion in shares in its primary offering and up to \$2.0 billion in shares pursuant to its distribution reinvestment plan (the "Follow-on Public Offering").
-The Company reallocated \$1,700,000,000 in shares from its distribution reinvestment plan to its primary offering, and as a result, is now offering up to \$9,700,000,000 in shares in its primary offering and up to \$300,000,000 in shares pursuant to its distribution reinvestment plan.
-On February 8, 2022, the Company filed a registration statement on Form S-11 with the U.S. Securities and Exchange Commission (the "SEC") for its second follow-on public offering, which was declared effective on August 10, 2022.
+The Company reallocated \$1,700,000,000 in shares from its distribution reinvestment plan to its primary offering, and as a result, is now offering up to \$9,700,000,000 in shares in its primary offering and up to \$300,000,000 in shares pursuant to its distribution statement on Form S-11 with the U.S. Securities and Exchange Commission (the "SEC") for its second follow-on public offering, which was declared effective on August 10, 2022.
 As of June 30, 2022, the Company had received aggregate net proceeds of \$11.4 billion from the sale of shares of the Company's common stock through the Company's public offerings.